Direct Answer

 Being a systems-impacted writer, I’m often open.
 But that doesn’t mean people own me, any rights or exclusive access to me, or get to dictate my story or feelings.

-It’s ok to make space for people to share stories, but it’s not ok to force or coax it out of them.
+It’s okay to make space for people to share stories.
+It’s not okay to force or coax it out of them.

 How to Say No — Gracefully or Firmly